 Cook your meat below 325℉.
 This is the temperature that research has found when cancer-causing carcompgems begom to develop.
 Higher heats and flames are associated with causing polycyclic aromatic hydrocarbons (PAHs) and heterocyclic amines (HCAs) to form.
 Cooking at a lower temperature helps to reduce the formation of these.
 Choosing leaner cuts of meat also helps to reduce fat dripping into the grill resulting in smoke, which contains PAHs.
 Cooking at a lower temperature may mean longer cooking times.
 It is important to make sure the meat is still cooked to minimum safe cooking temperature.
 Use a food thermometer to check the internal temperatures.

 -Beef roast or steak: Medium rare 145℉, Medium 160℉, Well-done 170℉

 Practice safe grilling and keep raw meat, poultry, and seafood separate from other foods grilled.
 Use a clean plate for grilled food and not the one that held raw meats to avoid contamination.

 5) Marinate your meat

 Marinating meat before cooking has been shown to limit the formation of carcinogens while grilling, not to mention can provide additional flavor.
-Marinating can reduce formation of HCAs by as much as 96% according to The American Institute for Cancer Research.
+Marinating can reduce the formation of HCAs by as much as 96% according to The American Institute for Cancer Research.
 Some of the best marinades to reduce carcinogen formation are ones that contain thyme, sage, garlic, rosemary, wine or beer.
-There are many simple marinade recipes and store bought marinades that can provide amazing flavor.
-Look for marinades or recipes that are lower in sodium and contain heart healthy fats like olive oil.
+There are many simple marinade recipes and store-bought marinades that can provide amazing flavor.
+Look for marinades or recipes that are lower in sodium and contain heart-healthy fats like olive oil.
 For a marinade to be effective it must contain: